godaddy/tartufo/docs/source/CONTRIBUTING.md

 Guidelines.

-**Please Note:** GitHub is for bug reports and contributions primarily - if you have a support question head over to [GoDaddy's Open Source Software Slack][slack].
+**Please Note:** GitHub is for bug reports and contributions primarily - if you have a support question head over to [GoDaddy's Open Source Software Slack][slack], or the [Tartufo Mailing list].

 ## Answering Questions

-One of the most important and immediate ways you can support this project is to answer questions on [Slack][slack] or [Github][issues].
+One of the most important and immediate ways you can support this project is to answer questions on [Slack][slack], [Github][issues], or the [Tartufo Mailing list].
 Whether you're helping a newcomer understand a feature or troubleshooting an edge case with a seasoned developer, your knowledge and experience with Python or security can go a long way to help others.

 ## Reporting Bugs